 - 1/4 cup fresh chopped cilantro (use more or less to your liking)

-- 2 (10-ounces each) cans of diced tomatoes with chilis
+- 2 (10-ounces each) cans of diced tomatoes with chilies

 - Optional garnishes: chopped cilantro, lime wedges, chopped white/green onions

-- In a large mixing bowl, mix together all ingredients (except for the diced tomatoes with chilis) until the cheese and spices are evenly distributed throughout the ground turkey.
+- In a large mixing bowl, mix together all ingredients (except for the diced tomatoes with chilies) until the cheese and spices are evenly distributed throughout the ground turkey.

 - Mold the turkey into a meatloaf shape and place into an oven-proof dish.

-- Evenly pour the diced tomatoes and chilis onto the meatloaf.
+- Evenly pour the diced tomatoes and chilies onto the meatloaf.

 - Bake the Turkey Taco Meatloaf at 375°F for 45 minutes, covered.
-After 45 minutes has passed, remove the cover and continue baking until the Turkey Taco Meatloaf is browned and cooked throughout.
+After 45 minutes has passed, remove the cover and continue baking until the Turkey Taco Meatloaf is browned and cooked through to an internal temperate of 165°F.

 Thank you to Cabot Cheese for the cheese samples provided and used in this recipe.
 Which cheese would you use for this Turkey Taco Meatloaf?
 Let me know in the comments below and don’t forget to subscribe to my blog and check in for my regular posts over on Instagram, Facebook and Twitter.